tsdh/imdb2emf/README.md

 That will be about one million movies (300k of which are rated), 1.5 million actors, 800k actresses, and nearly 8 million references between objects.

-The resulting XMI model files are named `imdb-<max-movie-count>.movies` if a maximum movie number was provided and `imdb.movies` when the complete database is parsed.
+The resulting XMI model files are named `imdb-<max-movie-count>-<element-count>.movies` if a maximum movie number was provided and `imdb-all-<element-count>.movies` when the complete database is parsed.

 Additionally, the models are saved in a binary coding which is more space efficient and much faster to load.
 Those files have the ending `.movies.bin`.